Puerto Vallarta Packing Tips, Money Exchange Tips and Airport Arrival Tips

 For the ladies you will need Casual, summer clothing and beachwear.
 Especially during the hot and humid summer months you’ll want to pack cool fabrics that dry quickly when moist, offer good ventilation.
 You’ll need a few dressier outfits if staying at an all-inclusive resort where you may be asked to wear dressier dinner attire, or if in the evenings you plan to go out dancing or to fancy restaurant.
 You may want to bring a sweater for your return flight.
 You may need it if you go out on an evening or early morning boat ride, or if you happen to get an unlikely cool evening.
 You should remember to pack sleepwear, underwear and bras and other girl stuff.

 If you want to get a good idea as to what the current weather and dress attire is down in Puerto Vallarta, here’s what I do.
-Call me a voyeier, but…
+Call me a voyeur, but…

 So getting back to what to wear, Essentially, how much you pack and what you pack depends on you and your habits.
 I’m just giving you some guidelines.

 Me and my wife on the other hand like to pack light like just a carry-on and a daypack each if we can get away with it.
 That way we can bypass the baggage carousel and head right for the immigration line.
 That’s how we beat the crowd.
-Another way to beat the crowd to the front of the immigration line is to make extra sure you fill out the tourist card that the flight attendant gives you before you land.
-Bring your own pen because these attendants never have enough, and fill the card out properly.
+Another way to beat the crowd to the front of the immigration line is to use the airplane bathroom 30 minutes, or before the pilot starts the final descent into Vallarta.
+Otherwise you will need to make that potty stop in the bathroom in immigration, all the way to the left of the line for Mexican Nationals and Residents.
+The other bathroom at the airport before you get to the lobby is located (at the end of a long walk which may or may not have working “people movers”) as you get to the baggage claim area.
+Also make extra sure you fill out that customs form that the flight attendant or the agent at the airport arrival gate gave to you.
+Bring your own pen because these attendants never have enough pens for everybody and fill the card out properly.
 Even on the bottom where lots of us forget to look.
 Just fill it in.
-Then, before your plane starts the final descent into PVR, hit the restroom on the plane before you land.

 • Sunscreen